vilasvarghese/ansible/05playbook/handlers/instructions.md

 Name of a handler should be unique
 	This is used for calling it by notifier.
-If two handlers have the same name, only the one will run.
+If two handlers have the same name, only one defined latter will run.
-	Which is defined later in playbook.

 You can mention a variable in handler’s tasks section.
 	But avoid using variables in name of a handler.